cryptodread/specter-desktop-wrapper/instructions.md

 For devices like the Trezor One, air gapping is not possible.
 This means importing xpubs via USB - Specter permits this via the HWI which requires running a second instance of Specter on your *local* machine (i.e *not* your Embassy).

-For this to work, your Embassy and your local machine must be on the same LAN.

 Start by heading to Specter running on your Embassy (you can use either Tor or LAN - if you are accessing your Embassy over LAN the Launch UI button will open up the LAN interface for Specter - if you're accessing over Tor it will open up the Tor interface).

-Clicking on the cog in the top right, or clicking on "Update your settings"
+Click on the cog in the top right, or "Update your settings"

 Click "USB devices"